risingwavelabs/helm-charts/docs/CONFIGURATION.md

 ### Bundled etcd/PostgreSQL/MinIO as Stores

-Helm chart for RisingWave also provides an option to deploy the etcd and MinIO along with the RisingWave to provide meta and state store backends.
+Helm chart for RisingWave also provides an option to deploy the PostgreSQL and MinIO along with the RisingWave to provide meta and state store backends.
 It is useful to try out the helm chart quickly.
 The feature is achieved with `bitnami/etcd`, `bitnami/postgresql` and `bitnami/minio` sub-charts.
 If you are interested in these charts, please refer